-Ari Schlesinger
+About Ari

 Research Interests

 Computers don’t exist without humans.
 How does computing include humanity?
 From user interface design to software engineering to computer science classrooms, my research agenda is focused on socially engaged computation to effect equitable social change and technological advancement.
-I investigate the ways social issues become encoded in technical ecosystems with the goal of making harm-reduction strategies accessible to the general public, the research community, and the tech industry.
-My work is about developing practices that center anti-discrimination, intersectionality, and equity in consistent and sustainable ways.
-From specific lines of code to abstract structures of theory, we can work together to develop more just futures.
+Too many things in this world have discrimination built into their code.
+We can do better.

 News